314dev/PI/docs/source/common/lightning_cli.rst

 :code:`--help` option and use the :code:`--print_config` option to guide the writing of config files.
 A few more details that might not be clear by only reading the help are the following.

-:class:`~pytorch_lightning.utilities.cli.LightningCLI` is based on argparse and as such follows the same arguments style as many POSIX command line tools.
+:class:`~pi_ml.utilities.cli.LightningCLI` is based on argparse and as such follows the same arguments style as many POSIX command line tools.
 Long options are prefixed with two dashes and its corresponding values should be provided with an empty space or an equal sign, as :code:`--option value` or :code:`--option=value`.
 Command line options are parsed from left to right, therefore if a setting appears multiple times the value most to the right will override